DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Lack of codecs

-This camera records in either 8-bit AVCHD or MP4, so the file sizes will be extremely manageable.
-A 64 gb card should last you over 300 minutes on a 35 MBPS recording in MP4.
+This camera records in either 8-bit AVCHD or MP4 so that the file sizes will be extremely manageable.
+A 64 GB card should last over 300 minutes on a 35 MBPS recording in MP4.

-However, these codecs are obviously not as high quality as newer cameras in a similar price range.
+However, these codecs are not as high quality as newer cameras in a similar price range.

-Canon makes up for this a little bit by offering a Cinema picture profile that should offer some reasonable dynamic range.
+Canon makes up for this by offering a Cinema picture profile that should offer some reasonable dynamic range.

 The main drawback of this camera is that it’s dated.
 There are newer and better versions in Canon’s lineup, such as the C200 and C300.

 However, both come with a heftier price tag.
-As I mentioned, the camera also doesn’t have 4K capabilities, so it’s not extremely future proof.
+As I mentioned, the camera also doesn’t have 4K capabilities, so it’s not highly future-proof.

-I still believe this camera is a great option if you are looking for something a little higher end that is very functional straight out of the box.
+I still believe this camera is a great option if you are looking for something a little higher-end that is functional straight out of the box.